DL 266

 A terrific white paper from the Siegel Family Endowment.

-The reality is that the infrastructure reinforcing today’s society is multifaceted and interdependent.
+The reality is that the infrastructure reinforcing today's society is multifaceted and interdependent.
 Think of this as a three-legged stool: Should any leg falter or be cut off, it will topple the person sitting on it.
-By recognizing the interconnection of all three dimensions, we can use this new framework to better design infrastructure systems for the future, strengthen communities, and power economic activity in the process.

 Take some time to scroll through the white paper and look at the web design.
 It's incredible.

-Doug Belshaw with some great guidance on how to discuss and agree on device rules.
+Doug Belshaw with some great guidance on how to discuss and agree on device rules:

 1. Wrote down (individually) what we think the current rules are.
 Had a discussion.